hum[ai]n works with leaders and business owners from defining the problem AI should solve, through to full adoption and team capability.

 hum[ai]n is not a technology vendor.
 We give leadership teams and founders the framework, the language, and the discipline to make AI decisions that hold up over time.
 Tools come and go.
 The thinking that decides between them is what lasts.

 Kate has been thinking about the human side of AI adoption for longer than it has been a business priority. hum[ai]n was her first venture.
-She stepped away to co-found The Square Wave Group, and returned when the conditions were right.
+She stepped away to lead The Square Wave Group, and returned when the conditions were right.

 hum[ai]n is backed by a small group of experienced advisors who bring deep expertise across a range of fields.
 They are practitioners, not consultants.
 People with active careers who know what good looks like from the inside.